ahkatlio/mitiq/docs/source/examples/advanced_error_mitigation_pipeline.md

 3.  **Readout Error Mitigation (REM)**: Corrects errors that occur during the measurement process.
 4.  **Zero-Noise Extrapolation (ZNE)**: Suppresses generic gate noise by extrapolating results from circuits run at amplified noise levels back to the zero-noise limit.

 We'll implement a step-by-step approach, analyzing the impact of each technique individually.
-For DDD, REM, and ZNE, we will highlight the pattern of constructing circuits (or preparing models) and then combining results after execution.
-Finally, we'll demonstrate how to effectively combine all techniques into a single pipeline.
+For DDD and ZNE, we will highlight the pattern of first constructing modified circuits, then executing them, and finally combining results.
+For REM, we'll demonstrate generating the inverse confusion matrix, applying correction to measurement results, and computing mitigated expectation values.

 ## Setup